 Changes will build stronger economic ties in Ayrshire

-North and East Ayrshire Councils are launching a new shared Economic Development Service, as part of a coordinated approach to delivering economic priorities across the region.
+North and East Ayrshire Councils have launched a new Shared Economic Development Service, as part of a coordinated approach to delivering economic priorities across the region.

-The new shared service has been designed to support the delivery of the Ayrshire Regional Economic Strategy, the Ayrshire Growth Deal and future regional economic priorities.
+The new shared service has been designed to support delivery of the Ayrshire Regional Economic Strategy, the Ayrshire Growth Deal, and future regional economic priorities.
 By working together, the councils are positioning Ayrshire more strongly to attract, secure and maximise future funding opportunities.

 The Shared Economic Development Service will bring together key economic functions including economic policy, business support, tourism, digital renewal and Ayrshire Growth Deal delivery.

-The new service comes into effect on 1 June, 2026, and will be led by the newly-appointed Regional Economic Director Louise Kirk, who will aim to provide clear regional leadership and accountability.
-Louise is currently Head of Service for Economic Development, Growth & Regeneration at North Ayrshire Council.
+The new service came into effect on 1 June 2026 and will be led by newly appointed Regional Economy Director, Louise Kirk, currently Head of Service for Economic Development, Growth and Regeneration at North Ayrshire Council.

 New Regional Economic Director Louise Kirk: said: “Bringing our economic development expertise together at a regional level gives Ayrshire a stronger voice, greater capacity and a clearer strategic focus at a time when regional working has never been more important.